Koli people: Twentieth century

+During the later period of the British Raj, the Gujarati Kolis became involved in the process of what has subsequently been termed sanskritisation.
+At that time, in the 1930s, they represented around 20 percent of the region's population.
+Members of the local Rajput community were seeking to extend their own influence by co-opting other significant groups as claimants to the ritual title of Kshatriya.
+The Rajputs were politically, economically, and socially marginalised because their own numbers — around 4 to 5 per cent of the population — were lesser to the dominant Patidars, with whom the Kolis were also disenchanted.

+Post Independence

-The Patidars of Central and North Gujarat were agricultural labour on the lands of Koli landlords or Koli chieftains.
-After India achieved independence, Patidars encroached on Koli lands through the Urban Land Ceiling Act, reducing the Kolis in social status.
+The Patidars of central and north Gujarat were agricultural labour on the lands of Koli landlords or Koli chieftains.
+After India achieved independence, Patidars occupied Koli lands through the Urban Land Ceiling Act, reducing the Kolis in social status.
 The Kolis, upset at their loss of rights, formed gangs to plunder Patidar villages.
 The Rajputs of Gujarat, similarly in contention with the Patidars over land rights, allied with Kolis.
 In central and north Gujarat, the Kolis and their allies had several battles with the Patidars on the issue of land tenancy, land rights, and use of common village resources.

-In the election years of 1962 and 1967, the Gujarat Swatantra Party, dominated by the Patidars, won over some of the Koli leaders of the Gujarat Kshatriya Sabha, allowing Sabha to be controlled by Kolis of North Gujarat.
-The Party nominated a large number of the Kolis as party candidates and also gave them positions within the party organization.

-The alliance between the Koli and the Party quickly broke down.
-The party and the Kshatriya Sabha's Koli leaders could not resolve ground-level conflicts between the Koli peasants and Patidar peasants.
-The Patidar's issues were resolved by Gujarat Kshatriya Sabha but the large population prevented the issues of the Kolis from being solved.
-For example, the majority of the Patidar's children were engaged in college education while few Kolis received similar education.